St Bride's Church: Dedication to St Bride

+Professor Brooke believed the heyday of Norse settlement in London was the early 11th century (with King Canute) - or possibly even the late 10th - and that it was the space west of the City over which settlement was spreading fastest.
+To seafarers focused on trade London would have been an irresistible magnet.
+The now largely depopulated Lundenwic, centred on The Strand right beside the Thames, would have been an ideal location (whilst allowing an exit strategy).
+He even said that the Norse community would have been the main benefactors of an eleventh-century St Bride's.
+However, it's likely that the Norse settlers (as noted above) may only have been partially, or superficially, Christianised.
+See this early to mid 11th century Viking grave marker discovered in St Paul's churchyard - pagan symbolism, yet buried in a churchyard.

-The Well
+Well

-A holy well, or series of wells, has long been associated with this site.
+A holy well, or series of wells, has long been associated with the site.
 Hence 'Bridewell' as the name for the palace (later a prison) just to the south.
-Gustav Milne felt this well was underappreciated - and that it was the reason for this church being built.
-It has been suggested that this well may originally have been sacred to the Romano-Celtic Brigantia, and only transferred to the Irish Brigid some time in the Anglo Saxon period.
+Gustav Milne felt this well was underappreciated — and that it was the reason for this church being built.
+As mentioned above, it has been suggested this well may originally have been sacred to the Romano-Celtic Brigantia.
+However Ronald Hutton would argue this is highly unlikely for an English well.
+He points out that of some nine hundred known holy wells in the Middle Ages, only about a dozen could be regarded as sacred in pre-Christian times — with only one (at Low Leyton) showing any evidence of pagan activity.
+Even in these cases the association may have been coincidental rather than any continuity of veneration - and that the only thing ancient is the natural tendency of people to believe that the water of a particular well was 'special', or better than others (note: this applies to English holy wells — it may not be the case for wells in Wales, Cornwall, Brittany - and especially Ireland).

 During the post war archaeological dig a deep pit was found just east of the first known masonry church.
 This was taken as a possible well by some archaeologists as chapels were often built west of a holy well.
-Though it yielded none of the votive offerings expected from an ancient sacred spring.
+Though it yielded none of the votive offerings expected from a sacred spring.